The Simple Explanation of How College Football Rankings Work

 Ranking systems are useful, but they don’t paint the whole picture when it comes to college football betting.
 In fact, the best NCAA football betting sites use a variety of handicapping methods to set lines for each game.

-Check out our how-to section for more information on what you need to know when it comes to betting on NCAAF action!
+Check out our how-to bet on sports section for more information on everything you need to know when it comes to betting on NCAAF action!